andrewcccc/andrewcccc.github.io/projects.md

 **Project 1: Getting Started with Machine Learning (Garde: A)**

-The goal of this project is to build K Nearest Neighbour(KNN) and Decision Tree (DT) models on two health datasets and compare the model performance.
+The goal of this project is to build K Nearest Neighbour (KNN) and Decision Tree (DT) models on two health datasets (Hepatitis and Diabetic Retinopathy Debrecen Messidor Dataset) and compare the model performance.
 The project report can be found [here](https://andrewcccc.github.io/assignment1_group_47.pdf).

 * Implemented KNN feature selection function based on linear coefficient
 * Contributed to the model  evaluation, such as AUROC, of the two models

+What I learned:

 **Project 2: Classification of Textual Data (Garde: A)**

 The goal of this project was to build logistic regression and multiclass regression models and compare them to a KNN model on two textual datasets (IMDb and 20 Newsgroup).
 The project report can be found [here](https://andrewcccc.github.io/assignment2_group_47.pdf).

 * Implemented LASSO feature selection functions
 * Evaluated the logistic regression and multiclass regression models w.r.t KNN models

+What I learned:

 **Project 3: Classification of Image Data (Garde: A)**

 The goal of this project was to build a multilayer perceptron (MLP) and CNN model to classify image data.
 The project report can be found [here](https://andrewcccc.github.io/assignment3_group_47.pdf).

+Datasets:

 * Implemented CNN using Keras library
 * Contributed to the hyper-parameters fine-tuning of L2 regularization
 * Investigated the effects of test accuracy using different network depth, width, and activation functions

+What I learned:

 ## ECE Capstone Project